Phayde/Windower-addons/trashit/README.md

 //trash          -> Toggle on/off.
 ```

 That's the whole workflow.
-Turn it on, do your gardening, turn it off.
+Turn it on, do your thing, turn it off.

 ---